AyeshaMarryum/Swap-E-commerce-website/DEPLOYMENT.md

 - Push to other branches → Creates preview deployments
 - Pull requests → Automatic preview URLs

+### GitHub Actions Workflow

+The repository includes a GitHub Actions workflow (`.github/workflows/vercel-deploy.yml`) that runs on every push to verify:
+- Project structure is correct
+- All required configuration files exist
+- Dependencies can be installed
+- Build scripts are present

+**Important**: This workflow only checks the project structure.
+Actual builds and deployments happen on Vercel's servers, not in GitHub Actions.
+If the workflow fails, it means there's a structural issue with the repository, not a build failure.

 ---

 ## Useful Commands